Musée d'ethnographie de Neuchâtel: The museum on Saint-Nicolas's hill

-In 1902, James-Ferdinand de Pury bequeathed his villa on Saint-Nicolas's hill to the city of Neuchâtel, under condition that it be turned into an ethnographic museum.
+In 1902,James-Ferdinand de Pury bequeathed his villa on Saint-Nicolas's hill to the city of Neuchâtel, under condition that it be turned into an ethnographic museum.
 The villa was renovated by Léo Châtelain who had also been the villa's architect.
 Finally, the ethnographic museum was inaugurated on July 14, 1904.

-Since 1904, the collections kept growing thanks, on the one hand, to the donations of numerous travelers, merchants, scholars, and missionaries from Neuchâtel, and on the other hand due to the acquisitions of targeted objects, in Neuchâtel, abroad, and during scientific expeditions.
+Since 1904 the collections kept growing thanks, on the one hand, to the donations of numerous travelers, merchants, scholars, and missionaries from Neuchâtel, and on the other hand due to the acquisitions of targeted objects, in Neuchâtel, abroad, and during scientific expeditions.
 The museum also exhibits diplomatic gifts received by Switzerland.
 For example, a group of dolls wearing traditional costumes of multiple people from the Soviet Union.

 The museum has gathered a significant collection of contemporary objects, mass made by industrial means.
 These objects are part of the museum's reflection on itself and what brings an object to be considered worthy of being in a museum.

 Buildings

-Over the years, two buildings were added to the Villa de Pury and completed the museum.
+Over the years two buildings were added to the Villa de Pury and completed the museum.
 First, the Black Box, built in 1954–1955 during the tenure of Jean Gabus.
 It hosts temporary exhibitions.
 Its facade is decorated with a massive 166.5 m2 fresco, Les Conquêtes de l'homme, painted by Hans Erni.
 The fresco was completely restored in 1986.
 Also in 1986, a building for the Ethnology Institute of the University of Neuchâtel was built and links the Villa de Pury to the Black Box.
 The institute includes a library shared between the museum and the university.
 In 2004, the museum celebrated its centenary with numerous events.

+Due to the lack of space, a competition for an extension was announced in 2004 to mark the 100th anniversary of the museum.
+Raphael Zuber and Helena Brobäck won first prize together with Conzett Bronzini Gartmann, but the project was not realized and another project was implemented at a later date.
+Christian Kerez was one of the members of the jury.

 The Villa de Pury was renovated and its contents were reorganized from 2015 to 2017.
 Following this reorganization, the new reference exhibition, L'impermanence des choses opened its doors on November 26, 2017.
 The Black Box was also renovated, the collections that occupied the basement were moved to a deposit outside of the MEN freeing the space for exhibitions.
 During the year 2023, the stored collections (as well as those of the natural history museum, the Musée d'Art et d'Histoire and of the botanical garden) will join a deposit in Serrières, to the west of Neuchâtel.